-I recommend that you use the focal lock by pointing the camera at your subject with the sun hidden behind them to autofocus easily, then move back to how you want the shot composed.
-Be careful when shooting on a wide aperture though, as the depth of field will be very shallow meaning the slightest movement will send the photo out of focus.
+I recommend that you use the focal lock by pointing the camera at your subject with the sun hidden behind them to autofocus easily.
+Then move back to how you want the shot composed.
+Be careful when shooting on a wide aperture though.
+The depth of field will be very shallow, meaning the slightest movement will send the photo out of focus.

 Location and Time